fbiego/apn-list/README.md

 | Countries | 222|

 ## Contributing
-- Add apn settings on the existing list, modify the apn, user & pass or
+- Add apn settings on the existing list then modify the apn, user & pass or
 - Add new apn settings below the country

 - Submit a PR